Key Quote

 Technique 2 — PHYSIOGNOMY & VICTORIAN PSEUDO-SCIENCE

-Stevenson invokes the Victorian pseudo-science of physiognomy (the belief that physical appearance reveals moral character) — but then subverts (undermines) it.
+Stevenson invokes the Victorian pseudo-science of physiognomyphysiognomy — The pseudo-scientific belief that physical features reveal moral character — but then subvertssubverts — undermines it.
 Hyde's evil should be readable on his face, but the observers cannot describe what they see.
 This failure exposes the inadequacy of physiognomy: morality cannot be reduced to physical measurement.
-Evil is not a visible attribute but an atmospheric (relating to mood or feeling) presence.
+Evil is not a visible attribute but an atmosphericatmospheric — relating to mood or feeling presence.

-The adjective 'dwarfish' connects Hyde to Victorian anxieties about degeneration (the theory that civilisation could reverse, producing more primitive beings).
-Hyde is physically smaller and less evolved than Jekyll, suggesting that the 'lower' self is a regression to an earlier, more atavistic (reverting to ancestral traits) stage of human development.
+The adjective 'dwarfish' connects Hyde to Victorian anxieties about degenerationdegeneration — The Victorian theory that civilisation could reverse, producing primitive beings.
+Hyde is physically smaller and less evolved than Jekyll, suggesting that the 'lower' self is a regression to an earlier, more atavisticatavistic — Reverting to ancestral or primitive traits; a throwback to an earlier stage of development stage of human development.

 Key Words